-An analysis of multiple calculated Casassa form factors based on free fits (d_f floats) also indicates the probable reason for problems encountered in using the Casassa equation as a fitting function for higher molecular weight cyclics.
-In FIG. 5, the different dimensions are plotted as a function of the cyclic R_g .
-With increasing size of the cyclic molecule, the connectivity dimension, c, tends to d_f and to 2, and the minimum path dimension, d{min} , tends to 1 (FIG. 5), which is consistent with the values listed in Table II.
-The Casassa equation is not capable of describing the scattering signatures of larger cyclics, and it essentially reduces to a 2-d disc scattering function at high molecular weight rather than an asymptotic approach to a linear chain.
-This could be a potential explanation of the problems encountered in the literature of using the Casassa equation as a fitting function to SANS data from cyclic macromolecules [5, 6].
+An analysis of the dimensions obtained from the unified fits [13] from multiple calculated Casassa form factors indicates the probable reason for problems encountered in using the Casassa equation as a fitting function for higher molecular weight cyclics.
+In FIG. 4b, the different dimensions are plotted as a function of the cyclic R_g .
+With increasing size of the cyclic molecule, the connectivity dimension, c, tends to d_f and to 2, and the minimum path dimension, d{min} , tends to 1 (FIG. 4b).
+The Casassa equation reduces to a 2-d disc scattering function at high molecular weight rather than an asymptotic approach to a linear chain: this could be an explanation of the problems encountered in the literature of using the Casassa equation as a fitting function to SANS data from cyclic macromolecules [5, 6].
+The Casassa approach considers a Gaussian distribution of the segments which make up the structure between any two points, for the conditions that the start and end units of the chain are the same unit and that the overall structure is two dimensional.
+At high molar mass these conditions can only be met by a disk.